 Here are our suggestions:

-- Wholesome grains and cereals – complex carbohydrates will help keep you feeling full and energized.
+Toast, crackers, cereal or granola bars are all great options.
+With their complex carbohydrates, they will help keep you feeling full and energized.
 Munch on them dry or with milk.

-- Protein, such as eggs cooked how you like them – few foods pack the protein and nutrition content of eggs.
-A hearty plate of scrambled eggs with tomatoes, or peppers and onions, will certainly give you an energy boost.
+Few foods pack the protein and nutrition content of eggs.
+A hearty plate of scrambled eggs with cheese, tomatoes, or peppers, will certainly give you an energy boost.

 What may be best to avoid: